 When you begin your career, every day should center around your clients and what they need.
 At your first appointment with a customer, you may perform an assessment and consultation.
 This is often followed by the initial electrolysis session.
 You may see each client multiple times before hair growth stops entirely.
-While performing electrolysis, its important to be attentive and detail-oriented.
+While performing electrolysis, it's important to be attentive and detail-oriented.
 This can build your reputation as a caring, skilled electrologist.

-South Carolina Board of Cosmetology
+Contact the South Carolina State Board of Cosmetology

 South Carolina is a popular destination for travelers and is also a state keen on promoting high standards of beauty.
 To that end, electrology is a mainstay in most salons and spas there.
 In absence of dedicated state licensing in the field, aspiring professionals consult these resources for training.